innopolis-devops/labs/terraform/TF.md

 * Keep token as environmental variable (instead of Terraform variable/file/hardcode into config)
 * Organize terraform files into folders
 * Destroying running instances after finishing the tasks
+* Used TFLint with default rules for terraform files
+* Not repeating resource type in names
+* Start every module with a main.tf file, where resources are located by default.
+* In every module, include a README.md file in Markdown format.
+In the README.md file, include basic documentation about the module.
+* Using naming conventions for configuration objects
+* Declare all variables in `variables.tf`
+* Give variables defined types
+* When appropriate, provide default values